shibatch/nofreelunch/CODE_OF_CONDUCT.md

-companies that make commercial use of OSS or free software to create and adhere to the following code of conduct : if a company is making commercial use of OSS or free software, such as bundling it with their products for sale, they should provide continuous financial support for the project.
-The members of this project are asked to help raise awareness to make this happen.
-In particular, if you participate in this project as a member of a company that makes commercial use of this software, we would greatly appreciate your understanding of the purpose of these guidelines.
+companies that make commercial use of OSS or free software to create and adhere to the following code of conduct : if a company is making commercial use of OSS or free software, such as bundling it with their products for sale, they should make continuous contribution to the project.
+The members of the project are asked to help raise awareness to make this happen.

 The second purpose is to prevent conflicts among the members.
 Although this project is a software development project, political discussions